cn1t/FirebaseBlog/README.md

 # Firebase Blog Template

 This is a simple template for a quick and easy blog system fully working with firebase.
+Will be updated soon and include firebase rules!

 ## Deployment